ememyersmeow/ememyersmeow/README.md

 - I dream to become a part of **Netflix** team.
 - I develop games on Unity Engine and software for my own and public use.
 - At the moment I'm creating a game called [**CapsuleShooter**](https://github.com/ememyersmeow/CapsuleShooter).
-- I like solving problems at LeetCode.
+- I like solving problems at LeetCode (only Python).
 - I have [**alp**](https://t.me/ememyersSss) in telegram where you can find more info about me and my projects.

 ## **Languages**